pmprichard/RosesInventorySystem/README.md

 To run this app please have a csv file with the name Input.csv in c:\Input.csv

-The file should be structured the same as the demo below:
+The input file should be structured the same as the demo below:

 Aged Brie, 1, 1
 Backstage passes, -1, 2